 Can Baklava Be Frozen?

-Yes, you can freeze baked baklava for up to 3 months.
+Yes, you can freeze baked baklava for 2 months.
 Thaw in the refrigerator overnight.

 - Make the syrup before baking the dessert.
 Give the syrup plenty of time to cool completely.

-Take A Look At These Easy Greek Recipes:
+Take A Look At These Other Greek Recipes:

 - Greek Meatballs (Keftedes)